enthought/redocstring/docs/source/styles.rst

 and ``method`` docstrings to the dostring rendering funtion ``function_section``.
-The :class:`~DocRender` will then detect the sections ``Returns, Arguments, Parameters, Raises, Yields, Notes`` and use the mapped combination of section rendering function, Item descreption and item rendering type to render the detected section inplace.
+The :class:`~DocRender` will then detect the sections ``Returns, Arguments, Parameters, Raises, Yields, Notes`` and use the mapped combination of section rendering function, Item description and item rendering type to render the detected section in-place.

 The rendering styles can be further extented by implemeting new Item, Renderer instances or section rendering functions.